frankban/django-endless-pagination/doc/usage.rst

 - *ENDLESS_PAGINATION_ORPHANS* (default=0):
   See django *Paginator* definition of orphans.

-- *ENDLESS_PAGINATION_SHOW_MORE_TEMPLATE* (default="endless/show_more.html"):
-  The template used by *show_more* templatetag.
-  You can provide your customized template that must meet the following rules:
-  - *more* link is showed only if variable "querystring" is not False
-  - the container (most external html element) class is *endless_container*
-  - the *more* link and the loader hidden element live inside the container
-  - the *more* link class is *endless_more*
-  - the loader hidden element class is *endless_loading*

 - *ENDLESS_PAGINATION_LOADING* (default="loading"):
   If you use the default *show_more* template, here you can customize the content of the loader hidden element